newtonsart/wordlistgenerator/README.md

 # wordlistgenerator
-A little python program that generates wordlists with a custom password length, custom minimum and maximum lenght of characters.
+A little python program that generates wordlists with a custom password length, custom minimum and maximum number of characters.
 ## Usage
 ```
 python3 wordlistgenerator <MIN_CHARACTERS> <MAX_CHARACTERS> <OUTPUT FILE>